 Some vehicles are simply harder to wrap than others.
 Cars with:

-…will take more time and skill to cover cleanly.
-If your vehicle has a lot of contours or aggressive design features, be prepared to spend extra hours carefully stretching and positioning the vinyl.
+…will require longer and more competence to cover cleanly.
+In case your car has a lot of curves or violent design characteristics, you should be ready to devote more hours to the thorough process of stretching and placing the vinyl.

 Look for films with: